agardnerIT/site/_posts/2023/2023-08-05-my-first-helm-plugin.md

 In my case, I want the plugin to:

-1. Start a timer
 1. Execute the helm command that the user intended
-1. Stop the timer
+1. Time the amount of time the command took
 1. Call another process that I know is installed on the user machine

 I know that this other process is installed because I've listed it in the prerequisites for the plugin.